Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 ## Summary:

-The purpose of the project is to build a full-stack site where users can play the quiz, tracked their scores and admin can easily modify data base, add new questions, delete old ones and to delete users.
+The purpose of the project is to build a site where users can play the quiz, tracked their scores and that admin can easily modify data base, add new questions, delete old ones and to delete users.

 This site allows users to play short general knowledge quiz and to track their scores.